 Instructions

-• Top your overnight oats with your favorite toppings and enjoy!
+• Add the toppings.
+Top your overnight oats with your favorite toppings and enjoy!

 Lisa’s Tips